Out of the Blue

-As the half-dozen school busses we rode in pulled to a stop in a vacant area on the periphery of the “speedway,” the final race of the night was winding down.
+As the half-dozen school busses we rode in pulled to a stop in a vacant area on the periphery of the speedway, the final race of the night was winding down.
 Some pretty ugly vehicles lurched and slid around that dinky oval track.
-The raw clay surface was packed to the density of stone and slicked by grease and damp night air, and the cars looked more like go-carts on steroids than something you’d see at Le Mans.
+The raw clay surface was packed to the density of stone and slicked by grease and damp night air, and the cars looked like go-carts on steroids instead of something you’d see at Le Mans.

 While the drivers clashed and jostled for final position, the announcer’s amplified voice, nasal and filled with bored indulgence, hung limply in the oily air.
 “Stick around after the race, folks,” he intoned.
 “Watch a famous Hollywood film personality perform the Russian Dynamite Death Chair Act.
 That’s right, folks, he’ll sit in a chair with six sticks of dynamite and light the fuse.
 Will the flagman please come out and flag him as he comes down?”